 Surface-level insights like monitoring for compliance scripts, customer verification, and openers/closers are essential for building out a detailed evaluation.
 As insights improve and get more in-depth, they'll better account for soft skills, including active listening and more accurate customer sentiment analysis.
 This is due to improvements not just in text analysis, but also acoustic (or "audio") cues as well.
 In a nutshell, this means not just detecting "what" was said, but also "how" it was conveyed.

 Better transcription accuracy and deeper analysis, more detailed evaluations, and next-generation insights all come together to create action, and that action is improved agent coaching and better agent resources.
-By building internal trust in Voice AI systems, supervisors and managers can utilize the data and insights to prep for coaching sessions, better manage performance, and create new programs based on trends.
+By building internal trust in contact center AI systems, supervisors and managers can utilize the data and insights to prep for coaching sessions, better manage performance, and create new programs based on trends.

 The combination of speech analytics and quality management will be the driving force behind transforming the contact center as we know it.
 Continuing to get more automated, more accurate, and more efficient, and creating opportunities to better train and coach agents, will make a significant impact on customer satisfaction, compliance mitigation, and agent effectiveness.
 At this point, it's only a matter of time.